 - I’ve never tried to explain how to sew anything before, so there may be some confusing bits.
 If so, please let me know and I’ll do my best to clarify!

 It’s been five years since I wrote this little tutorial, and it’s still one of the most popular posts on my blog!
 I’ve gained a lot of sewing (and photography!) experience since then, and so I’ve decided to put it to good use.
-If you would like to see this tutorial fully-illustrated with step-by-step photos and additional instructions (how to make it a more fitted version, how to deal with fabrics that don’t have a built-in hem, etc.) then you might like this ebook.
+If you would like to see this tutorial fully-illustrated with step-by-step photos and additional instructions (how to make a more fitted version, how to deal with fabrics that don’t have a built-in hem, etc.) then you might like this downloadable PDF pattern.
 You can order below, or get more details here.
 Thanks, and enjoy!